berend/berend.github.io-source/content/articles/2018-01-31-first-article.md

 ## Some shoutouts

-I like to add a list of opensource project that are being used to generate this blog
+All my work here is not possible without other doing more, better and inspirational work before I came along.
+I am standing on the shoulders of giants here, thus I like to add a list of opensource project that are being used to generate this blog.

 * [Jupyter Notebook](https://jupyter.org/)
 * [pelican & plugins](https://blog.getpelican.com/)
 * [Numpy](http://www.numpy.org/) and [Pandas](https://pandas.pydata.org/)

+There are many more I use, but I use these the most for this blog.